 Are you concerned about the future of our planet?

-Your contribution can help saving anteaters, sloths and armadillos from extinction!
+Your contribution can help save anteaters, sloths and armadillos from extinction!

-If you wish to donate field equipment for conservation research, help developing environmental education programs in habitat countries, or financially support our activities, please contact Dr. Mariella Superina, Chair of the IUCN/SSC Anteater, Sloth and Armadillo Specialist Group.
+If you wish to donate field equipment for conservation research, help develop environmental education programs in habitat countries, or financially support our activities, please contact Dr. Mariella Superina, Chair of the IUCN SSC Anteater, Sloth and Armadillo Specialist Group.